 It is also notable that the PAMEX 2013 conference is not something that just impacts India.
 There were 258 exhibitors in attendance, and they came from 21 different countries.
 All of these people were given the information that was being offered and told about the new measures and the new control center.
 It is foreseeable that the changes in India could just be the beginning of changes that will spread as well to those foreign nations.

 The amount of money being impacted stands at around $4,000 million in this market, and the growth projections are incredibly good.
 It is possible that it will reach $7,000 million if growth continues at those projected rates.
 The firms are established and functioning at a high level, despite the downward trend of print media in western countries, such as the United States.
-In an effort to stay on the forefront of this technology in a market that it could help dominate, the AIFMP is simply trying to make the industry as profitable and beneficial as it possibly can be, and this means taking measures to move toward more eco-friendly technology.
+In an effort to stay at the forefront of this technology in a market that it could help dominate, the AIFMP is simply trying to make the industry as profitable and beneficial as it possibly can be, and this means taking measures to move toward more eco-friendly technology.

 The PAMEX conference will be taking a year off and will not return until 2015, but plans are already in the works to bring new technologies to the print industry.
 There is also talk of new ideas that could shape the way that the industry develops in the future.
 It stands to reason that much of this will be centered around how well the pollution control measures do going forward.
 If they do well, the industry can move in other directions, with that problem taken care of.
 If they do not do what is intended, more technologies and reforms in this area could be needed.

-In order to help people fully understand the center, the new technology and the new regulations, the AIFMP printed a book that corporations can use.
+In order to help people fully understand the center, the new technology, and the new regulations, the AIFMP printed a book that corporations can use.
 It contains all of the information about the process and the development, and it also answers many of the projected questions.
-If more questions are raised in the future – especially after the center is completed – it is possible that another book could be released at the next PAMEX conference to address all of those new concerns.
+If more questions are raised in the future - especially after the center is completed - it is possible that another book could be released at the next PAMEX conference to address all of those new concerns.

 Above all else, this is a great development for the print industry in India, showing that they want to move - and are moving - in the right direction.
 This print industry news shows that they are tackling the issues of the day and taking steps to solve them.
 This is only going to make the print industry stronger in the future.
 It will also make it less dependent on raw materials since the same materials can be used repeatedly, which could bring down costs.
 At the end of the day, this could be a good economic decision that is also eco-friendly.